capossele/SynchroniCityDataMarketplace/README.md

-# Business API Ecosystem Docker Image
+# SynchroniCity IoT Data Marketplace Docker Image

 The [SynchroniCity IoT Data Marketplace](https://github.com/FIWARE-TMForum/Business-API-Ecosystem) can be deployed with Docker.
 For all the components that made up the SynchroniCity IoT Data Marketplace (based on the Business API Ecosystem (https://github.com/FIWARE-TMForum/Business-API-Ecosystem) it has been